 On the other hand, Depp was publicly denounced as a “wife-beater”, criticised for his participation in the Fantastic Beasts franchise and faced serious repercussions in his career.
 The three-time Oscar nominee’s exes such as Vanessa Paradis who lived with him for 14 years and his children, including Lily-Rose Depp (who at the time was a 17-year-old minor) came to his defence only to receive online threats.
 The actor also opened up, in a 2018 Rolling Stone interview, about his depression and thoughts of ending his life that were primarily prompted by the allegations.

 Fast forward to three years later, evidence incriminating Amber Heard surfaced as she admitted to physically abusing her then-husband of 15 months and mocking his male victimhood.
 The news was received by radio silence from all mainstream media outlets and verified blue-tick accounts on Twitter who had sided with Heard for years jumped to her aid.
 They have vilified and dismissed Depp’s supporters and DV victims as bots hired by Depp and his lawyer Adam Waldman as part of a “misinformation campaign” aiming to smear Heard’s name and uphold the patriarchy.
-A number of fervent supporters of the #MeToo campaign also spared no effort to justify the actress’ actions by suggesting it was “mutual abuse” or that no quick conclusions should be made without all the information.
+A number of fervent supporters of the #MeToo campaign also spared no effort to justify the actress’ actions by suggesting it was “mutual abuse” or that no quick conclusions should be made without a holistic view of facts.

 The stark difference between the support or the lack thereof of so-called “feminists” is a symptom of a social ill and our negligence of men’s issues, especially domestic abuse in this case.
 This is an undeniable fact.
 The double standards here are crystal clear, seeing how Heard was listened to and believed as a DV survivor after providing some photos of her alleged injuries and a video filmed without Depp’s consent or any context, and how Depp is silenced and questioned after providing damning evidence of his abuser admitting to criminal acts on tape.